Marcell Ozuna: Minor leagues

-Ozuna was promoted to Jupiter Hammerheads of the Class A-Advanced Florida State League for the 2012 season, where in 129 games, he hit .266 with 24 home runs and 95 RBIs.
-That year, he led the Florida State League in home runs, RBIs, runs scored, and total bases.
+Ozuna was promoted to Jupiter Hammerheads of the High–A Florida State League for the 2012 season, where in 129 games, he hit .266 with 24 home runs and 95 RBI.
+That year, he led the Florida State League in home runs, RBI, runs scored, and total bases.
 Ozuna was added to the Marlins' 40-man roster on November 20, 2012.
 Baseball America rated Ozuna the 75th-best prospect in baseball prior to the 2013 season.

-Ozuna opened 2013 with Jupiter, but after four games, he was promoted to the Jacksonville Suns of the Class AA Southern League.
+Ozuna opened 2013 with Jupiter, but after four games, he was promoted to the Jacksonville Suns of the Double–A Southern League.
 Ozuna was named the league's player of the week on April 29, 2013.
 That same day, the Marlins promoted Ozuna to the major leagues following an injury to Giancarlo Stanton.